This is Rush Limbaugh, and this is the Excellence in Broadcasting Network.

 Okay, we just got three more bites, I think.

-Yep, three more bites, and we're gonna get to your phone calls, but we're gonna close the loop on this Hillary thing.
+Yep, three more bites, and we're going to get to your phone calls, but we've got to close the loop on this Hillary thing.

-These bites are if Mrs. Clinton on CNN a situation room uh yesterday, last night.
+These bites are of Mrs. Clinton on CNN in a situation room yesterday, last night.

-And uh in these three bites, you will hear uh how she still discombobulated about all this, was totally, totally taken off track by the question on illegal aliens getting driver's licenses in New York.
+And in these three bites, you will hear how she's still discombobulated about all this, was totally, totally taken off track by the question on illegal aliens getting driver's licenses in New York.

-Uh what's your what's your reaction to the uh the criticism that that you've gotten at the all this sort of thing from that flip-flop answer that you gave?
+First question from Candy Crowley: What's your reaction to the criticism that you've gotten at all this sort of thing from that flip-flop answer that you gave?

 I wasn't at my best the other night.

-We've had a bunch of debates, and you know, I wouldn't rank that up in my uh very uh top list.
+We've had a bunch of debates, and I wouldn't rank that up in my very top list.

 No, you've not.